Carrot Cake Cinnamon Rolls

 • Test your dough with the finger test!
 When you think you’ve added enough flour, poke the dough with the tip of your finger.
 The dough is ready when it feels tacky but doesn’t leave any residue on your finger.

-• Use a ruler to make sure your dough is rolled out to the right size (14 in. x 18 in.).
+• Use a ruler to make sure your dough is rolled out to the right size (12×24 inches).

 • Mark the cinnamon roll log before cutting it to make sure your cinnamon rolls are all the same size.
 This will help them bake more evenly.